-For my entree, I ordered what was described as tabouli with grilled vegetables and Tony ordered the salmon carpaccio.
-My entree was more like cous cous with a few small steamed asparagus rather than tabouli with grilled vegetables.
-The small mound of cous cous was fine, but what I was really looking forward to was a tabouli salad.
+For my entrée, I ordered what was described as tabouli with grilled vegetables and Tony ordered the salmon carpaccio.
+When my entrée came, it was more like cous-cous with a few pieces of steamed vegetable rather than tabouli with grilled vegetables.
+The small mound of cous-cous was fine, but what I was really looking forward to was a tabouli salad.

 For the main, Tony and I both had the small dover sole which was nicely done and tasty.
 Our three dining companions were less fortunate.
-They ordered medium rare steaks, but when the meals came, the steaks were very well done.
+They ordered medium rare steaks, but when their meals came, the steaks were very well done.
 Wei and his family were disappointed and he commented that his airline meal was much tastier.
 I’m sure he was exaggerating a little, but nevertheless, he seemed upset at the meal.
 Whilst we were having our main, the waiter came back and asked us to repeat our dessert order again as, according to him, the kitchen had lost the order.
 I’ve never in my years of dining out experienced a fine-dining restaurant losing the food order of a table.
-We all chose the creme broulee which was nice, but missing the caramel crystal shell topping.
+We all chose the crème brûlée which was nice, but missing the caramelized sugar topping.

 I had earlier read Tripadvisor reviews on the Cafedraal and chose to ignore comments about the waiter being rude but now I understand why those comments were made.
 Perhaps he is not rude, but just a bit arrogant.

-There are many eating places in Bruges and the attitude of the wait staff would make us think twice abou going back to Cafedraal again.
+There are many eating places in Bruges and it is a shame that the attitude of the wait staff would make us think twice about going back to Cafedraal again.
 The guy in the sandwich shop where we had lunch was much more professional than the staff at Cafedraal.
-We hope the service improves as the restaurant itself is nice.
+We do hope that the service improves as the venue itself is rather nice.